Fake news? Trump launches 'Real News' series

 Shapiro noted the video series "smacks of the kind of thing that was done in Nazi Germany."

-Trump's social media prowess has been a critical piece of his political rise, propelling news coverage of him throughout the 2016 campaign, and even now as president with his frequent early-morning tweet storms, including on Monday against Sen. Richard Blumenthal, D-Conn.
+Trump's social media prowess has been a critical piece of his political rise, propelling news coverage of him throughout the 2016 campaign, and even now as president with his frequent early-morning tweet storms.

-White House advisers flaunt the president's social media reach, calling it his way of reaching out directly to the American people —and his base, a group highly skeptical of mainstream media and reporting about Russian meddling in the 2016 election and allegations that the Trump campaign colluded with the Kremlin.
+White House advisers flaunt the president's social media reach, calling it his way of reaching out directly to the American people —and his base, a group highly skeptical of mainstream media and reporting about Russian meddling in the 2016 election.

-In a June briefing, then-Deputy Press Secretary Sarah Huckabee Sanders told reporters social media gives the president "the ability to speak directly to the people without the bias of the media filtering those types of communications," reminding of Trump's "over 100-plus million contacts through social media and all those platforms."
+In a June briefing, a White House spokeswoman, Sarah Huckabee Sanders, told reporters that social media gives the president "the ability to speak directly to the people without the bias of the media filtering those types of communications," She reminded listeners of Trump's "over 100-plus million contacts through social media and all those platforms."

 Many of his supporters appreciate that sense of a direct line to the president.

 "I love his tweets.
 Guess what?
-We know exactly what he's thinking," Trump supporter Laura Lee Oenick told NBC in June at a Trump event in Cedar Rapids, Iowa.
+We know exactly what he's thinking," Trump supporter Laura Lee Oenick said in June at a Trump event in Cedar Rapids, Iowa.